 Not every site is the same and having the flexibility to choose how the WordPress social login buttons are styled is important.

 The Social Connect add-on is fully customizable which means that you can choose:

 - Whether to use big or small buttons

 - The labels when using big buttons

 - The heading above the buttons

 And for developers, you can choose to disable the default CSS entirely so you can style the buttons in any way you want to.

 Your users want social login

 By providing WordPress social login you’re making it easier for your users to interact and engage with your site.
-This relates to an increase in sign-ups, better retention since they don’t have to remember their username/password combination and of course authentic data like name and email.
+As a result, you’ll experience:

-For Social Connect Add-on to work as expected, you’ll also need to have the following plugin installed and activated on your site:
+For Social Connect Add-on to work as expected, you’ll also need to have the Profile Builder Hobbyist or Pro plugin (version 2.3.1 or higher of the plugin supports seamless integration with Social Connect) installed and activated on your site.